 Application to Study in a Specific MCDB Laboratory

 On occasion, students apply to MCDB because they are interested in thesis work with a specific MCDB faculty member (lab specific), rather than conducting research rotations.
 Students interested in this option must have made arrangements with the thesis laboratory before applying to the Ph.D. program and must have demonstrated research experience consistent with their designated lab.
 To apply for admission under this option, follow the guidelines for the MCDB department.
-Additionally, a letter from the future thesis advisor stating a willingness to accept the student directly into his/her lab is required and should be submitted to the Graduate Coordinator in MCDB (Mary Carr, MCDB Department, 1121A Kraus Natural Science Bldg., 830 N. University, Ann Arbor, MI 48109; email@example.com) by Jan 5th.
+Additionally, a letter from the future thesis advisor stating a willingness to accept the student directly into his/her lab is required and should be submitted to the MCDB Graduate Coordinator Mary Carr.
+Mail to: Mary Carr, MCDB Department, 1121A Kraus Natural Science Bldg., 830 N. University, Ann Arbor, MI 48109; email@example.com) by Jan 5th.
 Note that students must choose, prior to applying to the MCDB program, whether to be considered as a candidate for the MCDB department or to a specific laboratory.
 Under no circumstances will applicants be allowed to switch their application type.

 Application Through the PIBS Program